 Management of associates.
 We take an active role in the management of our associates.
 Many multilevel marketing companies encounter difficulties with regulatory authorities due to lack of oversight of associate activities.
 Any oversight process is complicated because our associates are independent contractors and not legally employees of Mannatech.
 However, we seek to restrict the statements and conduct of associates regarding our business by contractually binding associates to abide by our associate policies and procedures.
 Each associate receives a copy of the policies and procedures that must be followed in order to maintain the associate's status with us.
 Associates are expressly forbidden from making any representation as to the possible earnings of any associate, other than through statements of Mannatech indicating the range of actual earnings by all associates.
+Associates are also prohibited from creating any marketing literature that has not been approved by Mannatech or a qualified attorney.
 We also monitor associate websites and Internet conduct on a regular and continuing basis.
 In March 1999, we introduced Mannapages, a personal Internet website program established for our associates, whereby we produce an Internet website for an associate for a \$49.00 fee.
 We hope Mannapages will not only assist associates in their sales efforts but also help us monitor associate websites on a regular basis.
-We currently anticipate that we will replace all associate websites with Mannapages by the end of the vear 2000.